CheckiO/EoC-battle/README.md

 Subscription.
 Since we covered first two, let's describe subscriptions as well.

 *verification/src/fight_handler.py FightHandler.subscribe(event_name, item_id, lookup_key, data)* is responsable for subscription. lookup_key is a unique key for client.
-This key is needed to recognize event on the senrver side when it raise.
+This key is needed to recognize event on the client side when it raise.

+*verification/src/fight_events.py FightEvent* assigned to FightHandler through the attribute `self.event`.
+Function `setup` configures all the event types.
+Function `add_checker` has 3 arguments: event_name - unique name of the event, checker - function that checkes is the given FightItem is ready to receive a given event_data, and data - function that generates data for raised event.
+All the events are checking in the end of frame calculation.

 Every new subscription will be added into dict EVENTS of object FightHandler.
 It is dict of list {event name : list of subscriptions}.
 That is pretty much it.
 Usually in the end on frame calculation we have list of function which starts with `_send` those functions are using function `_send_event_` in order to raise an event to the subscribers